Celo forms Alliance for Prosperity network to create cryptocurrency for remittances and philanthropy

 The foundation has support from 50 global organizations, including the Grameen Foundation (which operates banks for people with limited funds), Mercy Corps, and venture firm Andreessen Horowitz.
 The idea is to build financial tools for 5.6 billion smartphone owners, including those who are among the world’s poorest citizens.

-Chuck Kimble, head of business development at cLabs and head of the Alliance for Prosperity, said in an interview with VentureBeat that the Celo Dollar cryptocurrency, bouyed by an open blockchain platform, could be used to eliminate delays in payments of loans for the poor or cut the fees from remittance payments for immigrants, among other uses.
+Chuck Kimble, head of business development at cLabs and head of the Alliance for Prosperity, said in an interview with VentureBeat that the Celo Dollar cryptocurrency, bouyed by an open blockchain platform, could be used to eliminate delays in payments of loans for people in need or cut the fees from remittance payments for immigrants, among other uses.
 The idea is to bring financial stability to those who need it most.

 “The announcement is really exciting for us,” Kimble said.
 “We’re thrilled [by] the caliber of organizations that have decided to join us in this mission, and we hope that it is a call to the world for others to join the alliance and create even more prosperity throughout the world.”